 Sadly, it’s not this one either.
-Tongue and groove boards are used in all different places in old homes.
-Flooring is of course the most common, but there is a lot of siding that is tongue and groove as well.
+Tongue and groove boards are used in all different places in old homes and most of us have heard the phrase at one time or another.
+Flooring is of course the most common tongue and groove you’ll encounter, but there is a lot of siding that is tongue and groove as well.

-Tongue and groove (or T&G as it is sometimes simplified) is just what it sounds.
-One side of the boards has a groove and the other side has a tongue.
+Tongue and groove (or T&G) is just what it sounds like.
+One side of the board has a groove and the other side has a tongue.
 When they are installed side by side, they fit together nice and snug, which strengthens the floor or siding.

-Shiplap, like tongue and groove, has a special rabbet or notch cut on the edges of the board.
+Shiplap is a 1x board that has a special rabbet or notch cut on the edges of the board in an alternating fashion.
 These rabbets allow the boards, when installed horizontally, to self-space themselves and keep water from getting behind them because they fit so perfectly.

 Shiplap is mostly found in siding designs because of the need for consistent spacing and water tightness, but it can be found in other places.
-The lapped joint is one of the simplest you can use to accomplish the spacing and water stopping needs, which is why shiplap was and is so popular.
+The lapped joint is one of the simplest you can use to accomplish the spacing and prevent water intrusion, which is why shiplap was and is so popular.

-Once installed, shiplap can look just like regular wood boards because the rabbets are hidden, so yes, it can be hard to tell it apart from regular sheathing boards to the untrained eye, but it is different.
+Once installed, shiplap can look just like regular wood boards because the rabbets are hidden, so yes, it can be hard to tell it apart from regular sheathing boards to even a trained eye, but it is different.

 There are various profiles of siding available in shiplap too.
 Sometimes it’s just flat shiplap boards and other times you can find profiles like Novelty Drop, Dolly Varden, or the poorly named but still attractive #117 lap siding.

 For the purist, shiplap is the original flat profile with a rabbet on top and bottom.
 Chip explains it in the video below so we know they are on the level about shiplap even if a few random styles get thrown in with all that Texas shiplap.